mtab3000/stonks/README.md

 ## Functions

+### Cryptocurrency Dashboard

+Uses code based on the code we made at [btcticker](http://github.com/llvllch/btcticker).
+The extra screen size means that two three or four coins can fit on the screen at once.
+If there is more thant that, it will carousel to show all the coins listed.
+There is also a maximal mode that will show one coin and an item from and RSS news feed, and a QR code link to that article.

 ### Quotes

 This is a script that parses content from [r/quotes](https://reddit.com/r/quotes) and tidies it up a little to make an ever-changing Quote poster, using content from the hive-mind that is the internet.